hubertgdev/mindwave-unity/Documentation/MindwaveCalibrator.md

 #### Using the [`MindwaveManager`](./MindwaveManager.md)

-You can just drag and drop the "MindwaveManager" prefab (at `Plugins/MindwaveUnity/Utilities/MindwaveManager.prefab`).
-The `MindwaveCalibrator` is already correctly set.
+You can just drag and drop the "MindwaveManager" prefab (at `Plugins/MindwaveUnity/Utilities/MindwaveManager.prefab`). `MindwaveCalibrator` is already correctly set.

 You can also put the [`MindwaveManager`](./MindwaveManager.md) component on a GameObject.
 An instance of `MindwaveCalibrator` will automatically be added to that GameObject.
 Follow the steps in *Usage without [`MindwaveManager`](./MindwaveManager.md)* to set it correctly.